Pearl diver of new customer acquisition

 - You angered the customer, and he decided not to buy from you anymore.

 At points 2. and 3.
 It makes sense to seek direct contact with the customer - immediately and ideally by phone or in person.
 Please do not write letters!
 Clarify what the problem is, solve it and define under what conditions the customer is ready to work with you again.
 An empirical value: the faster you register to break off the relationship and the faster you respond, the higher your recovery rate.

-If you are only looking for contact with the customer after months, then he is often no longer willing to change.
-Then he got used to the processes and processes of the new partner.
-As a manager you should have a special focus on sales cancellations.
-Many salespeople simply "dare" not to seek the conversation and to save the situation again.
-Studies have shown that 95% of the customers you can reactivate later become very loyal repeat customers and are almost resistant to theft attempts.
+If you are looking for customer contact for months, then they are often no longer ready to switch.
+Then he got used to the procedures and processes of the new partner.
+As a manager, you should pay particular attention to dropouts in sales.
+Many salespeople simply “don't dare” to start the conversation and to rescue the situation.
+Studies have shown that 95% of the customers who you can reactivate will later become very loyal regular customers and are almost resistant to attempts at enticement.